spitbol/x64/README.md

 The SPITBOL implementation includes the following files:

-asm.spt
+asm.sbl

     Second stage of translator.
-It translates the token file produced by lex.spt to x86 assembly language.
+It translates the token file produced by lex.sbl to x86 assembly language.
 ./bin/spitbol

     base compiler, used to compile the SPITBOL part of the Minimal translator